-Now everything has been designed, you have your blueprint for success.
-Let me just reemphasize - YOU NEED A BLUEPRINT.
-Do not simply skip the steps above and start implementing.
-You are not alone if you are tempted to do so.
+Now that you've finished the design process, you have your blueprint for success.
+It's important to reemphasize this critical factor-YOU NEED A BLUEPRINT.
+Do not simply skip the preparation steps and directly speed ahead to implementation.
 BPM Suites seem very simple, and for the most part they are.
 However, process design and project implementation are never simple.
 Your stakeholders will have fickle opinions and ideas.
-If you do not nail all of this down, you will automate a process that your stakeholders won't agree on and later won't use.
+If you do not nail this down in advance, you will automate a process that your stakeholders won't agree on and later won't use.

-However, once you do have your blueprint in hand, then you are ready to begin the work.
+Once you do have your blueprint in hand, you are ready to begin the work.
 At ProcessMaker, we generally work in teams of 4-6 members per project.
-We find that this gives us the right mix of agility, redundancy (people might leave in the middle of projects) and continuity.
+We find that this gives us the right mix of agility, redundancy (people might leave in the middle of projects), and continuity.